Seirdy/seirdy.one/content/posts/website-best-practices.md

 Try using a tool to view a list of all your link names.
 Just about every screen reader and some browser extensions should offer this functionality.
 Minimize links with ambiguous names, and ensure that identical link names have identical destinations.

 Think twice before placing important content immediately after skippable content such as nested landmarks, long code snippets, figures, and large lists.
-AT users who wish to skip content may jump directly to the next heading, glossing over anything between the skippable content and subsequent heading; this is especially common on mobile devices.[^16] When it makes sense to do so, place skippable content in its own sections and/or at the end of its parent section.
+AT users who wish to skip content may jump directly to the next heading, glossing over anything between the skippable content and subsequent heading; this is especially common on mobile devices.[^17] When it makes sense to do so, place skippable content in its own sections and/or at the end of its parent section.

 ### Arbitrary viewports

 The remainder of the "Layout" section is possibly the most subjective part of this article, and the part with the most exceptions.
 Consider it more of a weak suggestion than hard advice.
 Use your own judgement.

 A simple layout looks good at a variety of window sizes, rendering responsive layout changes unnecessary.
 Textual websites really don't need more than a single column; readers should be able to scan a page top-to-bottom, left-to-right (or right-to-left, depending on the locale) exactly once to read all its content.

-Verify this using the horizontal-line test: mentally draw a horizontal line across your page, and make sure it doesn't intersect more than one (1) item.
+Verify this using the horizontal-line test: mentally draw a horizontal line across your page, and make sure it doesn't intersect more than one significant [grouping element](https://html.spec.whatwg.org/dev/grouping-content.html).
+The "source order viewer" in Chromium's DevTools can assist with this process.

 Keeping a single-column layout that doesn't require responsive layout changes ensures smooth window re-sizing.
+Doing so while keeping an identical source, DOM, and visual order ensures layout consistency: spatial references such as "the paragraph above this heading" or "the bottom image of a section" will be unambiguous to screen reader, phone, and desktop users.
 Achieving this type of layout entails using the WCAG&nbsp;2.2 techniques <cite>[C27: Making the DOM order match the visual order](https://www.w3.org/WAI/WCAG22/Techniques/css/C27.html)</cite> as well as <cite>[C6: Positioning content based on structural markup](https://www.w3.org/WAI/WCAG22/Techniques/css/C6)</cite>.

 Nontrivial use of width-selectors, in CSS queries or imagesets, is actually a powerful vector for [JS-free fingerprinting](https://matt.traudt.xyz/posts/2016-09-04-how-css-alone-can-help-track-you/).
 This is one of the reasons why I didn't recommend resolution- or dimension-aware imagesets in the [image optimization section](#image-optimization).